xizhonghua/GreenDC-Summary/papers/GoiriL12_GreenHadoop.md

 - check what if the utilization is larger than 56%
 - check what if the prediction is not accurate
 - check the portion of jobs that are rejected by different mechanisms
+- why not simulate with different job arrival patterns?

 ### Solved questions
 - In algorithm pseudocode line 22,23,24, there are many servers can be tranmissioned, how to select which one to transmit?